 According to the CDC, in 2013, deaths caused by medical errors was one of the top three causes of death in the U.S., behind heart disease (611,105) and cancer (584,881) but ahead of respiratory disease (149,205).

-At Shultz and Rollins, our firm features some of the best medical malpractice attorneys in Tucson, Yuma and throughout Arizona.
+At Shultz and Rollins, our firm features some of the best medical malpractice attorneys Yuma AZ.
 We specialize in representing patients and their families who have been harmed or killed as result of medical negligence.

 In spite of the prevalence of medical negligence, the Harvard Medical Practice Study found that only one in eight patients that suffers an injury due to medical malpractice ever files a lawsuit.
 According to the National Center for State Courts, medical negligence cases represent well under 2% of all civil cases.
 According to the New England Journal of Medicine, researchers at Harvard University found that 97% of medical malpractice cases were meritorious, concluding “Portraits of a malpractice system that is stricken with frivolous litigation are overblown.”

 Medical negligence or medical malpractice exists when a health care provider, such as a doctor, nurse, hospital, or nursing home, administers treatment that deviates from the accepted standard of care met by those with similar training and experience under the circumstances and results in injury or death to the patient.